infinitiessoft/AttendenceSystem/README.md

 ###FRONTEND OVERVIEW

-The sample project is a web application with an AngularJs-based frontend for form validation
+The project is a web application made by AngularJs framework and integrate with Smart-table and Angular-formly.
+Smart-table plugin is a  use to display data in a table with filtering and sorting feature.
+Angular-formly plugin is use to render form by JSON data.
+The UI Style of this project is adapte from SB admin angularJS theme.

 ###BACKEND OVERVIEW

-The backend is based on Java 8, Spring 4, JPA 2/ Hibernate 4.
+The backend is based on Java 7, Jesery, Spring 4, JPA 2/ Hibernate 4.
 The Spring configuration is based on Java.
 The main Spring modules used where Spring MVC and Spring Security.
 The backend was built using the DDD approach, which includes a domain model, services, resources and transfer for frontend/backend data transfer.

 The REST web services are based on Spring MVC and JSON.
 The unit tests are made with spring test and the REST API.